lankydan/spring-data-cassandra-docker/spring-data-cassandra-docker.md

 The original reason I created `ClusterConfig` was to create the keyspace that the application will use.
 To do this `getKeyspaceCreations` was overridden.
 When the application connects it will execute the query defined in this method to create the keyspace.

-If this wasn't needed and the keyspace was created in some other way, for example a script executed as part of creating the Cassandra container, Spring Boot's auto-configuration could be relied upon instead.
+If this wasn't needed and the keyspace was created in some other way, for example, a script executed as part of creating the Cassandra container, Spring Boot's auto-configuration could be relied upon instead.
 This actually allows the whole application to be configured by the properties defined in `application.properties` and nothing else.
 Alas, it was not meant to be.

-Since we have defined an `AbstractClusterConfiguration`, Spring Boot will disable it's configuration in this area.
+Since we have defined an `AbstractClusterConfiguration`, Spring Boot will disable its configuration in this area.
 Therefore, we need to define the `contactPoints` (I named the variable `hosts`) manually by overriding the `getContactPoints` method.
 Originally this was only defined in `application.properties`.
 I realised I needed to make this change once I started getting the following error:
 ```
 All host(s) tried for query failed (tried: localhost/127.0.0.1:9042 (com.datastax.driver.core.exceptions.TransportException: [localhost/127.0.0.1:9042] Cannot connect))
 ```
-Before I created created `ClusterConfig` the address was `cassandra` rather than `localhost`.
+Before I created `ClusterConfig` the address was `cassandra` rather than `localhost`.

 No other properties for the cluster need to be configured as Spring's defaults are good enough for this scenario.